nattadasu/initApps/README.md

 * WinGet: `winget uninstall --id <package>`

 or... you can tick a comment on unwanted apps in the script, its not that hard, folks.

+## Why on Linux Source Priority, you're using native package (deb) than `flatpak`?

+This repo project also considers to be used on low spec machines.
+I owned a 2015 Asus notebook running Ubuntu 22.04, Zorin OS 16.1, and Fedora Workstation 35, and some `flatpak` apps I tried to open loads very slow compared to native package (deb) apps.

+However, if the apps only released on `flatpak`, I'll install the apps although previously mentioned issue. ~~I'm looking at you, GNOME Circle apps~~ 👀

 ## What is...